TadjievCodes/Nasa_Project_Semester2/README.md

 10) I used 'DD/MM/YYYY' in the Datepicker as written in the Project Details and 'YYYY-MM-DD' format in the query Details for API as stated in the outline

 11) Task 6 of the Project was implemeted within the returndates async function where it checks to store into the localStorage with setItem if it doesn't exist in the localStorage already so that there won't be a double call of the Fetch API if the data already exists

+12) Also if you click on the image, It will show it to you as a pop up view seperately which looks kinda cool, plus if you click outside of the image area, it returns to its condition